jrvanderdoes/purify/README.md

 [![R-CMD-check](https://github.com/jrvanderdoes/purify/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jrvanderdoes/purify/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Purify provides a robust framework for resampling data with potential dependency and / or uneven group sizes.
+Purify provides a robust framework for resampling data with other statistics for potential dependency and / or uneven group sizes.
 The methods of resampling, cross-validation, and forecasting confidence intervals purify the data resulting in improved conclusions under a variety of scenarios.
 The functions are robust and flexible permitting direct use or seamless integration into the custom analyses.
-See example uses in Tetui et al. (2022) \<<a href="doi:10.1080/21645515.2022.2089500\" class="uri">doi:10.1080/21645515.2022.2089500\</a>\> and Alexander, K.
+See example uses in Tetui et al. (2022) and Alexander, K. L., Hall, K., & Chen, Y.
-L., Hall, K., & Chen, Y. M. (2024) \<<a href="doi:10.29173/jchla29798\" class="uri">doi:10.29173/jchla29798\</a>\>.
+M. (2024).

 ## Installation